wilky-way/market_exercise/README.md

 ### Test the program using RSpec:
 `rspec spec`

-### Start the program by running the following command in the lib directory:
+### Start the program by running the following command:

 `ruby main.rb`